Last Glacial Maximum: North America

+In Greenland, the difference between LGM temperatures and present temperatures was twice as great during winter as during summer.
+Greenhouse gas and insolation forcings dominated temperature changes in northern Greenland, whereas Atlantic meridional overturning circulation (AMOC) variability was the dominant influence on southern Greenland's climate.
+Illorsuit Island was exclusively covered by cold-based glaciers.

+Eastern Beringia was extremely cold and dry.
+July air temperatures in northern Alaska and Yukon were about 2–3 °C lower compared to today.
+Equilibrium line altitudes in Alaska suggest summer temperatures were 2–5 °C compared to preindustrial.
+Sediment core analysis from Lone Spruce Pond in southwestern Alaska show it was a pocket of relative warmth.

-In North America, the Laurentide Ice Sheet grew rapidly at the onset of the LGM until it covered essentially all of Canada east of the Rocky Mountains and extended roughly to the Missouri and Ohio Rivers, and eastward to Manhattan, reaching a total maximum volume of around 26.5 to 37 million cubic kilometres.
+Following a preceding period of relative retreat from 52,000 to 40,000 years ago, the Laurentide Ice Sheet grew rapidly at the onset of the LGM until it covered essentially all of Canada east of the Rocky Mountains and extended roughly to the Missouri and Ohio Rivers, and eastward to Manhattan, reaching a total maximum volume of around 26.5 to 37 million cubic kilometres.
+At its peak, the Laurentide Ice Sheet reached 3.2 km in height around Keewatin Dome and about 1.7-2.1 km along the Plains divide.
 In addition to the large Cordilleran Ice Sheet in Canada and Montana, alpine glaciers advanced and (in some locations) ice caps covered much of the Rocky and Sierra Nevada Mountains further south.
 Latitudinal gradients were so sharp that permafrost did not reach far south of the ice sheets except at high elevations.
 Glaciers forced the early human populations who had originally migrated from northeast Siberia into refugia, reshaping their genetic variation by mutation and drift.
 This phenomenon established the older haplogroups found among Native Americans, and later migrations are responsible for northern North American haplogroups.